zer2/fantasy-basketball-optimizer/about/Turnovers.md

 | 0.3 | 9.5% | 11.63% |
 | 0.4 | 9.14% | 11.33% |

-there is a clear trend for both formats that down-weighting turnovers is a good idea
+There is a clear trend for both formats that down-weighting turnovers improves chances of winning the league

 ## Part 4: Takeaways

-The appropriate re-weighting for turnovers depends heavily on context.
+I think turnovers ought to be downweighted somewhat most of the time.
+However, the appropriate re-weighting for turnovers depends heavily on context.

 -Format
   -Head to head, regular season: If your league has a top-heavy reward structure and reaching the playoffs is difficult, then it makes sense to ignore turnovers and hope that other categories propel you to the playoffs.
 If making it to the playoffs is relatively easy or the payout structure is even, then you might be able to do well even without significant good luck for most of the season, so you shouldn't downweight turnovers too much